U.S. Stocks Jump on Senate Tax Bill

 "Japan is doing great, and Europe has some catching up to do," Mr. Blokland said.

-Monday, the Stoxx Europe 600 climbed 0.9%, lifted by broad gains across sectors.
+The Stoxx Europe 600 climbed 0.9% Monday, lifted by broad gains across sectors.

 But other markets ended higher.
 After declining last week, Korea's Kopsi Composite Index added 1.1%, and Hong Kong's Hang Seng Index edged up 0.2%.